Javier Morgado is the Executive Producer of CNN's morning

-Javier Morgado joined CNN in December 2011 as Seniors Broadcast Producer for Starting Point with
+live programming.
+Morgado joined CNN in December 2011 as Seniors Broadcast Producer for Starting Point with

 Prior to joining CNN, Morgado was the Vice President of Business Development & Communications for Latina magazine.
 He was responsible for strategic

-development of the magazine's print & online properties, crafting the brand's public relations strategy and
+development of the magazine's print and online properties, crafting the brand's public relations strategy and managing

 From 2003-2006, Morgado was a Senior Editor

 at the NBC News Network Desk where he was responsible for managing and coordinating daily news coverage for the network's

 2001, Morgado was the Assignment Manager at NBC owned-and-operated station WTVJ in Miami, Florida.
 He was involved in